 The Five:Two Diet also known as the Fast Diet

-Intermittent fasting is an eating pattern that involves regular fasting.
+The fast diet involves intermittent fasting, which is an eating pattern that involves regular periods of food depravation.

 When you’re following any low-calorie diet, it’s important to make every calorie work – that means choosing nutrient-dense foods.
 You are far better opting for lean protein like poultry and vegetables rather than calorie-counted ready meals.
 The latter may seem like the easiest option, but they are not as satisfying.